Emergency G pressed into action in Blackhawks win - Philly

 Bryan Little scored his 200th NHL goal for Winnipeg in the opener of a four-game trip.
 Mark Scheifele also scored for the Jets, and Eric Comrie made 36 saves while subbing for starter Connor Hellebuyck.

-Jurco added two goals in the second before Little got Winnipeg on the board with his 16th at 14:24.
+Jurco added two goals in the second before Little got Winnipeg on the board with his 16th of the season at 14:24.
 But Gustafsson responded for the Blackhawks, scoring on a nice rush to the net at 17:27.

+NOTES: Quenneville said Delia was going to travel with the team to Colorado and should be fine for Friday night's game against the Avalanche.
+With four games left in the season, he said Forsberg (lower body) is likely done for the year.
+Jean-Francois Berube was recalled from Rockford of the AHL on an emergency basis.

 UP NEXT